-The main book collection contains over 952,000 volumes, including over 305,000 electronic resources, 76,000 microforms, 19,000 audio-visual items and more than 30,000 journals that include many full-text e-journal titles.
-The Mossey Library also subscribes to over 20 local, state, national and international print newspapers and hundreds more are available electronically.
+The main book collection contains around 250,000 volumes, as well as around 1.6 million electronic resources, 1,200 microforms, 23,500 audio-visual items and more than 136,000 journals that include many full-text e-journal titles.
+Mossey Library also subscribes to local, state, national and international newspapers.

 Hillsdale College is the place Ludwig von Mises chose in his will to be the recipient of his personal library.
 This important collection of materials related to business and economics is housed in the Ludwig von Mises Room in the Mossey Library and is available to Hillsdale faculty and students.

 The Richardson Heritage Room, with its collection of rare and first-edition books offers the students the opportunity for quiet study in a remarkably beautiful setting.